Studio.

 PLACES.

-We strive to make places by understanding each scale as ecosystems of users, situations, and opportunities.
-From the nuclear home to the building, from the neighbourhood to the city, we actively engage with urban conditions through its many parts.
+Every scale of Design is an ecosystem of users, situations and opportunities and Place making sits at its intersection.
+From the nuclear home to the building, from the neighbourhood to the city, we actively engage with urban conditions through these ecosystems.

 SUSTAIN.

-We understand sustainability through time, from the urgency imposed by climate deregulations and the important legacy of long-lasting buildings.
-Our approach is one of stewardship and circularity which seeks to extend the life of all buildings, through material re use but also to allow for changes is creating a durable cultural contribution.
+We understand sustainability as a concept that evolves over time, driven by the urgency imposed by climate deregulations and the significant legacy of long-lasting buildings.
+Our approach is rooted in stewardship and circularity, aiming to extend the life of all buildings through material reuse.
+This not only involves repurposing existing materials but also adapting structures to accommodate changes, thereby creating a durable cultural contribution.
+We strive to foster a sustainable approach that acknowledges the past while innovating for the future.

 ENGAGE.